 Action sports tend to be adrenaline-fueled and often have a heightened set of risks involved.
-You’ve got to learn to keep your cool in very adventurous situations and learn how to tone down feelings of fear and persevere through them to get the results you want.
+You’ve got to learn to keep your cool in very adventurous situations and learn how to tone down feelings of fear and persevere through them to get to your goal.
 The more you practice and refine your skills, the better you get at reducing the fear response.
 You can bring this skill along with you to deal with life situations that might be overwhelming or induce feelings of fear.
 Over time you can learn to turn fear into a positive experience, which is something that can benefit your entire perspective on life.

 Work Different Muscles

-When you climb that mountain, land that jump, or are on your way to becoming the next American Ninja Warrior, there is just nothing else like that feeling of self-accomplishment.
-Studies have even found a link between action/extreme sports and higher levels of self-confidence.
-The excitement can be contagious, and all the good feels can carry over to your daily life.
+When you climb that mountain, land that jump or are on your way to becoming the next American Ninja Warrior, there is just nothing else like that feeling of self-accomplishment.
+Links have been found between action/extreme sports and higher levels of self-confidence.
+The excitement can be contagious, and all the good feelings can carry over to your daily life.
 Maybe you finally caught the perfect wave or landed the ultimate kickflip.
 Whatever it may be, the achievements you make in your performance (no matter how small) can leave you feeling assured of yourself and optimistic about life.

 Burn More Calories